I think I could be an employee not a contractor

 - To help you get ready for the discussion, we have online courses to help you prepare for difficult conversations.

-- In the meeting you can go through our Independent contractors page with the business to discuss why you believe you’re an employee rather than an independent contractor.
+- In the meeting, you can go through our Independent contractors page with the business to discuss why you believe you’re an employee rather than an independent contractor.

 - If you think you’re covered by an award, you should also provide the business with information about the award you are covered by, your classification, and how much you are owed.
 Check Find my award.
-You can do the same if the business has an enterprise agreement or another registered agreement in place.
+You can do the same if the business has an applicable enterprise agreement or another registered agreement in place.

 - Make sure you record any outcomes from your discussion.